 Commonly referred to as a Brazilian butt lift, this surgical procedure is essentially a fat transfer procedure that concentrates on reshaping the area between your lower back and upper thighs.
 First, excess fat is removed from the abdomen, flanks, inner or outer thighs, and/or lower back.
 A portion of this fat is then purified and injected into the buttocks.
 This fat serves as a natural, lasting filler to enhance the shape and size of your backside.
 By taking away fat from areas where you don’t want it, and moving it directly where you do want more volume (specifically, your butt), a Brazilian butt lift is a win-win procedure with many benefits:

 Achieves a curvier lower body that is better proportioned to your natural physique

 Your butt will look better in jeans, swimsuits, and other clothing

-You’ll get to reduce unsightly bulges in the belly, hips, or thighs at the same time
+You will get to reduce unsightly bulges in the belly, hips or thighs at the same time

 Advanced liposuction and fat grafting techniques achieve dramatic improvements with virtually undetectable scarring

 Since your natural fat is used, results typically last for years and years

 As with any cosmetic procedure, certain patients are better suited to Brazilian butt lift surgery than others.
 If you generally agree with the following, you could likely benefit from a Brazilian butt lift:

 You feel your butt is “too flat” or lacks shape